 In the early nineteenth century the followers of Ned Ludd smashed new knitting frames in an attempt to preserve their traditional jobs, thus violently pursuing their belief that technological innovation will harm rather than help.
 Their philosophical descendents, the neo-Luddistes, including Chellis Glendinning, argue that widespread innovation will deplete natural resources, increase inequality and fragment community.

 This sociological theory may help us to understand why some people are more reluctant to embrace the proposed innovation, but does not consider the subjective experience of enhanced task performance that eventually ensues from adopting the innovation.

 Is it Late Adopters?

-Management theorists have spotted early adopters and first followers who are eventually been followed by the late adopters, leaving the traditionalists who never take up the innovation.
+Management theorists have spotted early adopters and first followers who are eventually followed by the late adopters, leaving the traditionalists who never take up the innovation.
 These ideas help us recognise that the costs of adopting innovation vary depending on the social and societal context.
-For example, once support for outmoded software is switched off, some traditionalists find themselves, however reluctantly, forced to upgrade.
+For example, once support for outmoded software is switched off, some traditionalists find themselves forced to upgrade.

 This theory pays little attention to the experience of some late adopters which is a permanent reduction in competence, as they never actually acquire the skill to use the upgrade that has been forced upon them.

 Is it yips or Lost Move Syndrome?

 Some athletes suddenly lose the skill to perform and this has been termed the yips (originally applied to golfers losing the ability to putt) or Lost Move Syndrome (originally trampolinists ‘forgetting’ how to perform a particular move.)
 This is widely reported but poorly understood, and may be related to the sustained demand for intense coordination of physiological functions or to psychological pressures.